CahanLab/oneSC/docs/source/simulation_syn_cells.md

 ...
 ```

 Alternatively, we can use the wrapper function to simulate the expression profiles in parallel.
-This function has been tested on MacOS (m1 chip) and Ubuntu (AWS EC2), it may or may not work on Windows.

 The code down below will create an output directory called sim_profiles where the simulated expression profiles will be saved.